rlauer6/openbedrock/README.md

     <sqlconnect>
     <foreach>

+# History

-At the time of writing (2013-12-08), the project is being cleaned up after a long period of inactivity.
+Starting in December of 2013 the project has been revived and continues to be improved after a long period of inactivity.
 Version 1.6.4 was released in 2001, and since then most production environments have been running a variation of that version, usually with minor modifications.

 Such modifications were tagged in CVS as version 1.6.5.